mmoult/SPIRV-Interpreter/README.md

 # SPIRV-Interpreter

-An interpreter for SPIR-V shaders/kernels.
-Outputs the result after running the program on the given inputs.
+An interpreter for SPIR-V shaders/kernels, which aims to support the full [SPIR-V specification](https://registry.khronos.org/SPIR-V/specs/unified1/SPIRV.html).
+Outputs results of running the program for given inputs.

+Use `-h` or `--help` on the `spirv-run` executable to see command line arguments and flags.

 ## Features
 - Support for vertex, fragment, compute, hull, ... shaders